 - feeling of constant movement of self or surroundings

 - inability to have or keep an erection

 - increase in sexual ability, desire, drive, or performance

 - loss of sexual ability, desire, drive, or performance

 - seeing double

 Applies to diazepam: injectable solution, intravenous suspension, oral capsule extended release, oral concentrate, oral solution, oral tablet, rectal kit

-One study has suggested that the acute pharmacodynamic profile of diazepam with respect to euphoria and subject liking is similar to barbiturates.
+One study has suggested that the acute pharmacodynamic profile of diazepam (the active ingredient contained in Diazepam Intensol) with respect to euphoria and subject liking is similar to barbiturates.

 Another study has suggested that long-term benzodiazepine therapy may be associated with significant cognitive impairments which may persist following benzodiazepine withdrawal.